 An air purifier can combat other causes of respiratory problems and improve the overall air quality in your home, but a standard HEPA filter can’t capture and destroy something as small as a virus.
 Even if the virus is captured, it would likely survive for some time.

 A PECO filter might make a difference, but only in a limited way.
 The method PECO filters use to pull particles from the air can catch incredibly small items.
-According to Dr. Mariea Snell, assistant director of the online doctor of nursing program at Maryville University, “a PECO filter could remove a virus from the air given its size,” but she goes on to add that “it’s not likely this will make a large impact, considering [coronavirus] lives on surfaces for an extended period of time.”
+According to Dr. Mariea Snell, assistant professor and coordinator of the online doctor of nursing programs at Maryville University, “a PECO filter could remove a virus from the air given its size,” but she goes on to add that “it’s not likely this will make a large impact, considering [coronavirus] lives on surfaces for an extended period of time.”

 Understanding the science of air purifiers and viruses